lgi-devs/lgi/docs/overview.md

     end

 Note that potential dashes in signal names are also translated to underscores to cope well with Lua identifier rules.
+Additionally, note that in the API documentation of signals such as this, they will be named without the `on_` prefix, meaning you have to add it for every signal you wish to handle.

 Enumerations and bitflags are grouped in the enumeration name table, and real names are enumeration nicks uppercased.
 For example,